 The Atlantic Sturgeon has a long, hard snout with an upturned tip.
-The Sturgeon is a bony, ancient-looking fish that visits the Chesapeake Bay in spring to spawn in Virginia’s James and York rivers.
+The Sturgeon is a bony, ancient-looking fish that visits the Chesapeake Bay in spring to spawn in Virginia’s James & York rivers.
 It was once found throughout the Bay and its freshwater rivers, but is now very rare.
 The Atlantic Sturgeon is a long-lived, estuarine dependent, anadromous fish.
 Atlantic Sturgeon can grow to approximately 14 feet long and can weigh up to 800 pounds.
 They are bluish-black or olive-brown dorsally (on their back) with paler sides and a white belly.
-They have five major rows of dermal ”scutes”.
+They have 5 major rows of dermal ”scutes”.
 Atlantic Sturgeon have been aged to 60 years.
 There is generally faster growth and earlier age at maturation in more southern populations.
 For example, the Atlantic Sturgeon mature in South Carolina rivers at 5-19 years of age, in the Hudson River at 11-21 years and in the Saint Lawrence River at 22-34 years.
 Spawning adults migrate upriver in spring, beginning in February-March in the south, April-May in the mid-Atlantic and May-June in Canadian waters.
 In some areas, a small spawning migration may also occur in the fall.
 Spawning occurs in flowing water between the salt front and fall line of large rivers.
 Atlantic Sturgeon spawning intervals range from 1-5 years for males and 2-5 years for females.
-“Fecundity” of female Atlantic Sturgeon is correlated with age and body size and ranges from 400,000 to 8 million eggs.
+“Fecundity” of female Atlantic Sturgeon is correlated with age & body size and ranges from 400,000 to 8 million eggs.
 The average age at which 50% of maximum lifetime egg production is achieved is estimated to be 29 years, which is approximately 3-10 times older than for other bony fish species.
-Following spawning, males may remain in the river or lower estuary until the fall; females typically exit the rivers within four to six weeks.
+Following spawning, males may remain in the river or lower estuary until the fall; females typically exit the rivers within 4 to 6 weeks.
 Juveniles move downstream and inhabit brackish waters for a few months and when they reach a size of about 30-36 inches they move into near-shore coastal waters.
 Tagging data indicate that these immature Atlantic Sturgeon travel widely once they emigrate from their natal (birth) rivers.

 - Brown, tan or bluish-black body